 - View: this link opens the attachment for review.

-Data from the eGC1 plus each UW organization’s defined approval routing process determines which reviewer roles appear on the approval flow.
+Data from an eGC1 or Advance Budget Request plus each UW organization’s defined approval routing process determines which reviewer roles appear on the approval flow.
 SAGE uses the information in ASTRA (Access to Systems, Tools, Resources and Applications) to determine the individual reviewers for each role in the approval flow.
+Review SAGE ASTRA Roles.

 A reviewer’s authorization is a combination of role and organization code.
 The match to the organization code must be exact.

 - For a Dean’s Reviewer, the org code must be ###-00-00-000